-Hypnosis FAQ and Answers
+Hypnosis FAQ Questions and and Answers about Hypnotherapy

 Some of the most common questions and concerns from people who have never experienced Hypnotherapy or Hypnosis before and a simple and practical answer to them.

 What is hypnosis?

 What is Hypnotherapy?

 How does it feel to be hypnotized?